Press Your Luck: Merchandise

 In 1988, GameTek released a home computer game of Press Your Luck for IBM PC compatibles and the Commodore 64.
 Ludia Inc. (now part of RTL Group, which owns the show franchise) along with Ubisoft released an adaptation called Press Your Luck: 2010 Edition on October 27, 2009 for PC, iPhone, iPad, iPod Touch, Nintendo DS, and Wii.
-Prior to this, on August 24, 2010, the game was released for the PlayStation 3 (via PSN) as part of the Game Show Party bundle pack (PS3 only) that also included Family Feud: 2010 Edition and The Price is Right: 2010 Edition, and on PlayStation 3's PSN download service from August 24, 2010.
+Prior to this, on August 24, 2010, the game was released for the PlayStation 3 (via PSN) as part of the Game Show Party bundle pack (PS3 only) that also included Family Feud: 2010 Edition and The Price Is Right: 2010 Edition, and on PlayStation 3's PSN download service from August 24, 2010.

 A video game adaption of the show titled Press Your Luck 2010 Edition was released in the U.S. on multiple home consoles and with a PC version.
 Actor Terry McGovern is the off-screen host.
-A dsots game based on the 2019 format was also released, with game play featuring a slot machine and the Big Board bonus game.

-In January 2012, an app developed by Fremantle subsidiary Ludia and based on Press Your Luck debuted on Facebook.
+In January 2012, an app developed by former Fremantle subsidiary Ludia and based on Press Your Luck debuted on Facebook.
 Ten contestants compete in a single-question round together, all answering the same multiple-choice questions.
 There are six questions in total, each worth between $500 and $1,000, or a Whammy.
 A correct answer earns the question's value multiplied by the number of contestants who answered incorrectly or ran out of time (e.g., answering the $500 question correctly with three other contestants answering incorrectly earns $1,500).
 Bonus cash is given to the three contestants who answer the questions correctly in the shortest amount of time.
 Answering the Whammy question incorrectly causes the contestant to lose any money accumulated to that point.
 In September 2012, Ludia released Press Your Luck Slots on Facebook.